photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 - [ ] As a last measure, you can [disable the use of TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition

 Other issues?
 Our [troubleshooting checklists](../troubleshooting/index.md) help you quickly diagnose and solve them.

-!!! info "Getting Support"
-    Should you experience problems with the installation, we recommend that you ask the Synology community for advice, as we cannot provide support for third-party software.

 <!---